 Over £1 trillion was spent on global business travel in 2017 alone.
 Yet managing travel can feel like a double-edged sword.
 On the one hand, you want to keep costs down, and on the other, you want to run a high-quality business travel program.
-You want employee happiness to remain high while still keeping the operation side favorable for the company.
+You want employee happiness to remain high while still keeping the operation side favourable for the company.

 At times, it can seem like it’s impossible to focus on one area without compromising the other.
 This is especially true in a modern business travel climate, where key business areas remain competitively priced and rising travel cost impact budget restraints.
 But with the right tips and execution, you can keep upper management and team members happy.